-The Great Ouse rises at Syresham in Northamptonshire and flows for 143 miles before entering the wash at King’s Lynn.
+The Great Ouse rises at Syresham in Northamptonshire and flows for 143 miles before entering the Wash and the North Sea at King’s Lynn.
 The river has been historically important for commercial navigation, and for draining the low-lying region through which it flows; its best-known tributary is the Cam, which runs through Cambridge.
 Its lower reaches pass through drained wetlands and the Fens where it has been extensively modified to relieve flooding and provide a better route for barge traffic.
 In the middle ages St Ives became a centre for the wool trade, much of which was exported to the low countries using the river for access to the sea.

 During my secondary school years and until I was conscripted into the RAF in 1950 the River Great Ouse was the centre of my world.
 Immediately after the end of the war I acquired a 27-foot Thames punt, built in mahogany, which had allegedly been damaged during an air raid in London.
 I believe that the boat cost £27, but I cannot now remember how I came by it.
 I think that it was through an advertisement in the local newspaper, the Hunts Post.